Self-similarity and the direct (enstrophy) cascade in two-dimensional fluid turbulence: High- flow in two dimensions

-Most of the small-scale vorticity has filamentary structure with the filaments mostly confined to the region of straining flow, as illustrated by Figure \ref{fig:flow}(c).
+For the flow considered here, most of the small-scale vorticity has a filamentary structure with the filaments mostly confined to the region of straining flow, as illustrated by Figure \ref{fig:flow}(c).
 This region can be decomposed into a pair of hyperbolic regions, each one containing a hyperbolic stagnation point.
-Inside each hyperbolic region, the filaments are mostly oriented along the extending direction of the straining flow, although some filaments are found to be oriented along the contracting direction.
+Inside each hyperbolic region, vorticity filaments are mostly oriented along the expanding direction of the straining flow, although some filaments are found to be oriented along the contracting direction.
 Some filamentary vorticity is also found inside the vortex cores.
 These filaments are found predominantly in the regions where the gradient of the large-scale vorticity is the largest and are oriented transversely to this gradient.
 Hence, both the straining and vortical regions contribute to the direct cascade, with the former corresponding to the picture described by \citet{kraichnan1971} and the latter corresponding to the picture described by \citet{moffatt1986} and \citet{gilbert1988}.
 We will focus here on the straining region which contains most of the filamentary vorticity.